- Urban projects

 Territorial Agenda of the European Union 2030

-perspective.brussels provides the official representation for the Brussels Region at the informal meetings of the Council which bring together experts and directors of the administrations responsible for territorial planning in the 28 Member States.
-The Territorial Agenda's revision and implementation is discussed at these meetings.
+perspective.brussels provides the official representation for the Brussels Region at the informal Council meetings which bring together experts and directors from the administrations responsible for territorial planning in the 28 Member States.
+The Territorial Agenda's revision is discussed at these meetings.

 Actions of perspective.brussels

 Official representation of the Brussels Region at the European institutions

 At the European level, perspective.brussels represents the Brussels-Capital Region in three working groups: the Urban Development Group (UDG), the Network of Territorial Cohesion Contact Points (NTCCP) and the Expert Group on Territorial Cohesion and Urban Matters (EGTCUM).

 Perspective also represents the Region on the Monitoring Committee and General Assembly of the ESPON (European Spatial Planning Observation Network) programme which supports the development of territorial policies in the European Union by producing and distributing research on territorial development.

 In addition to the Regional ERDF and ESF programmes, there are several European programmes that can be used to obtain financing.